 With this collection I wanted to create fabric that made the wearer feel like they were wearing actual jewels.
 The colours, the cut, sparkle and bold feel was important to portray.

-The first pattern, Jewels, was the boldest and the second most intricate.
+The first pattern, Jeweled Splendor, was the boldest and the second most intricate.
 I wanted a bright geometric feel, while still remaining delicate and feminine.

-The second hero, Jeweled Ladies is my favorite.
+The second hero, Adorned is my favorite.
 The subtle facial outlines are the perfect contrast to the sharp, distinct features of the jewelry pieces.